budi641/Haze_Luncher/Haze_Luncher/.idea/Docs/SRS.md

 6. The system sends a confirmation message to the user's email.
 7. The user verifies their account and is redirected to the login page.

+**Pre-conditions:**
+- The user must not be registered already.
+- The user must have valid email format and password that meets security requirements.

+**Post-conditions:**
+- A new user account is created.
+- User details are stored in the database.
+- A confirmation email is sent to the user.
+-
 **Alternative Flow:**
 - **A1:** If the email is already in use, the system displays an error message and prompts the user to choose a different one.
 - **A2:** If the password does not meet security requirements, the system displays an error message.